Planning

 • Septic Inspection (per each new lot - including all severed and retained): $200 + HST

-A Minor Variance is an application to provide specific relief from provisions of the Township's Zoning By-law (an example would be needing to build slightly closer to a property boundary than the setbacks permitted in the Zoning By-law).
+A Minor Variance is an application to provide specific relief from provisions of the Township's Zoning By-law (for example: needing to build slightly closer to a property boundary than the setbacks permitted in the Zoning By-law).
 The Township's Committee of Adjustment considers Minor Variance applications for approval.

 1) Is the application minor in nature?